Artwork for podcast Make Each Click Count Hosted By Andy Splichal

 Andy Splichal:

-For listeners, remember, if you liked this episode, please go to Apple Podcasts and leave us an honest review.
-And if you're looking for more information or connecting with Caleb or ecommerce wizards, you will find links in the show notes below.
-In addition, if you're looking for more information on growing your business, check out our podcast resource center, available at podcast Dot make each account.com.
-We have compiled all of our different past guests by show topic and included each of the contact information in case you would like more information, any of the services discussed during previous episodes.
+Remember, if you like this episode, please go to Apple Podcasts and leave us an honest review.
+And if you're looking for more information on connecting with Shaheen or Vera content, you'll find links in the show notes below.
+In addition, if you're looking for more information on growing your business, check out our Podcast Resource center available at podcast.makeachclick.com where they compile all our different past guests by show topic and included each of their contact information in case you would like more information on any of the services discussed during previous episodes.
 Well, that's it for today.
 Remember to stay safe, keep healthy and happy marketing and I'll talk to you in the next episode.

 Links